ed-fish/ed-fish.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description:  PhD Student in Machine Learning at the University of Surrey, UK.
+description:  Research Fellow in Computer Vision at CVSSP, UK

 profile:
   align: right